ICRS/smart-lanterns/README.md

 ### `Nicer webpage`

-See if you can find the text that appears on webpage somewhere in the code.
+See if you can find the text that appears on the webpage somewhere in the code.
 Using a small bit of HTML it is possible to make much nicer looking buttons.

 ### `What else can you make?`